AgnieszkaSmolarczyk/MyQAPortfolio/README.md

 ## About me
 I am a beginner tester looking for her professional place on earth, full of enthusiasm and good energy.

-After several years of searching for this place, in the meantime raising children, I found myself at a new starting point and here I am :-)
+After several years of searching for this place, in the meantime raising children, I found myself at a new starting point and here I am 🎯😉

 At work, I value honest cooperation and clear rules, I get involved in the tasks entrusted to me.

 I recently completed the Quality Assurance Engineer course, where I gained knowledge about software testing, learned to analyze technical documentation, create test scenarios and prepare reports.

-As part of the course, I completed a final project and obtained a certificate.
-I am currently preparing for the ISTQB exam.
+As part of the course, I completed a final project and obtained a certificate.💪 I am currently preparing for the ISTQB exam. ✍

 I want to keep learning and move towards automation.
 I am mainly interested in remote or hybrid work.

- <p align="center"><a href="https://https://www.linkedin.com/in/agnieszka-smolarczyk-40a505286" target="_blank">☑️ Visit my <b>LinkedIn</b> profile</a></p>
+# <p align="center"><a href="https://https://www.linkedin.com/in/agnieszka-smolarczyk-40a505286" target="_blank">👉 Visit my <b>LinkedIn</b> profile</a></p>

 ## My Projects